DylanKentish/ECM3440-python/README.md

 introductory courses, but are important when using web frameworks and other larger software environments.

-## Language features
+## More language features

+From your introductory Python classes you should be familiar with variables, built in types, statements, keywords, functions, modules and namespaces.
+There are some more Python language features to master.

 ### Type hints and linting

-If you edit your Python scripts using an editor, or IDE, that has Python editing features you will be aware that many programming errors, particularly syntax errors, can be spotted by editors.
+If you edit Python scripts using an editor, or
+IDE, that has Python editing features you will be aware that many programming errors, particularly syntax errors, can be spotted by editors.
 This form of program checking is called 'linting' because the first such static testing program was called 'lint' as it found the 'fluff' in your programs.

-Like code reviews conducted by human reviewers there is no requirement that the program is complete or even that it is syntactically correct.
+Like code reviews conducted by human reviewers there is no requirement that a program checked by a *linter* is complete, or even that it is syntactically correct.
 Static testing isn't limited to finding syntax errors, which you would find out about soon enough when they prevent your program from running.
 Linting can also find semantic errors such as unreachable lines of code.